 This article first appeared in Christian Research Journal, volume 34, number 02 (2011).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For more information about the Christian Research Journal, click here.

 A Christian view of human nature is situated between the two extremes of radical freedom and total determinism.
 On the one hand, humans have a real but limited freedom, a freedom limited by the constraints of our created nature, but sufficient to ground moral responsibility.
 On the other hand, humans are influenced by a variety of factors—our environment, families, social context, and genetic inheritance.
 They shape and affect our lives in profound ways and may even limit the options available to us.